-OSAGE VALLEY CONTINUES TO EXPLORE BROADBAND
+OSAGE VALLEY TO PROVIDE BROADBAND

 Osage Valley Electric Cooperative partners with internet service provider Conexon Connect to transform rural west central Missouri communities with access to a world-class fiber-to-the-home network

 The network will deliver Gigabit-speed broadband internet access and reliable phone services to homes and businesses across seven counties, and provide co-op with enhanced smart grid electric infrastructure improvements